Image-Py/imagepy/README.md

 ### Other type of plugins

 The `Filter` and `Table` described above are the two most important plugins, but ImagePy also supports some other types of plugin extensions.
-There are currently nine, they are:
+There are currently ten, they are:

 1. `Filter`: mainly for image processing
 2. `Simple`: similar to `Filter`, but focus on the overall characteristics of the image, such as the operation of the ROI, the operation of the false color, the area measurement, or the three-dimensional analysis of the entire image stack, visualization, and so on.